physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 Note that the number of voxels in the NAWM mask is quite a bit lower than the number in the tumour mask (use ``Widgets->ROIs->ROI analysis`` to see how many) and therefore the shape of the histogram is less informative.

+..
+[1]	Mouridsen K, Friston K, Hjort N, Gyldensted L, Østergaard L, Kiebel S. Bayesian estimation of cerebral perfusion using a physiological model of microvasculature.
+NeuroImage 2006;33:570–579.
+doi: 10.1016/j.neuroimage.2006.06.015

+..
+[2]	Chappell, M.A., Mehndiratta, A., Calamante F., “Correcting for large vessel contamination in DSC perfusion MRI by extension to a physiological model of the vasculature”, e-print ahead of publication.
+doi: 10.1002/mrm.25390